 Render supports the following scaling methods:

-- Manual scaling: Scale your service by a specific number of instances.
+- Manual scaling: Scale your service to a specific number of instances.

-- Autoscaling: Automatically scale your service based on a target CPU utilization.
+- Autoscaling: Automatically scale your service based on target CPU and memory utilization.

 Manual scaling is the simplest way to scale out your service.
 Your service will consistently have the desired number of instances.
 Open the Scaling tab in your service dashboard, enter the desired number of instances in the Manual Scaling section, and click Save Changes.
 Your service will immediately start to scale.

-With autoscaling, Render scales your service up and down based on average CPU utilization so that you don’t have to estimate and overprovision resources in anticipation of peak traffic.
+With autoscaling, Render scales your service up and down based on average CPU and/or memory utilization so you don’t have to predict or overprovision services to meet peak load.

 By default, autoscaling is disabled.
 You can enable autoscaling by opening the Scaling tab in your service dashboard and toggling the autoscaling switch on.
-After autoscaling is enabled, you can change the target CPU and memory utilization separately.
+After autoscaling is enabled, you can toggle and specify the target CPU and memory utilization separately.
 You can also set the minimum and maximum number of instances for your service, and Render will ensure your instance count stays within this range even if your average CPU/memory utilization is higher or lower than the target.
 This can be helpful for controlling costs, or if additional instances take a long time to start up.Turning both CPU and memory-driven autoscaling off will disable autoscaling entirely for that service.

 Once autoscaling is enabled, Render periodically monitors the current average CPU and memory utilization across all instances of your service, and compares the values with the specified target utilization.
-We calculate the desired number of instances by multiplying the current number of instances by the ratio of the current CPU utilization and target utilization.
+We calculate the desired number of instances by multiplying the current number of instances by the ratio of the current utilization and target utilization.
 If both CPU and memory targets are specified, we calculate the desired number of instances for each target and apply the largest number.

 For example, for a service with 2 instances, if the current CPU utilization is 80% and the desired CPU utilization is 60%,